gpcache/gpcache/README.md

 ## Prerequisites:
 - C++: g++10 or clang-10
+- CMake: cmake (tbd: install via conan?)
 - System: tested on Ubuntu 18 and Ubuntu 20
 - Conan: `pip3 install conan`

 For more (and guaranteed to work) details have a look at [CI](.github/workflows/build.yaml)

+Note: when using conan + gcc you need to tell conan to use c++11 std lib:
+`conan profile update settings.compiler.libcxx=libstdc++11 default`

 ### Why Conan?
 C++ lacks a package manager.
 Currently/finally some have appeared.